To search these pages:

 Q. Do I need to declare a specialization?

-A. No. All students get an MLIS degree.
+A. No. All students get an MLIS Degree.
 Neither your transcripts nor your MLIS degree will list any specialization.
 Our specializations, or career pathways, are presented purely to help you with career planning and course selection when you want to concentrate on a particular career direction.
-There is no requirement to focus only on one career or topic – you can take classes from any of our SLIS elective classes.
+There is no requirement to focus only on one career or topic – you can take classes from any of our iSchool elective classes.
 Taking classes from a variety of areas is quite common and may make you more marketable.

 Q. I want to take an archives program.
 Do you offer that specialty?